bitcoin-s/bitcoin-s/docs/key-manager/key-manager.md

 `KeyManagerParams` takes 3 parameters:

 1. `seedPath` there is where we store the `MnemonicCode` on your file system
-2. [`purpose`](https://github.com/bitcoin-s/bitcoin-s/blob/master/core/src/main/scala/org/bitcoins/core/hd/HDPurpose.scala) which represents what type of utxo this `KeyManager` is associated with
+2. [`purpose`](../../core/src/main/scala/org/bitcoins/core/hd/HDPurpose.scala) which represents what type of utxo this `KeyManager` is associated with.
+The specification for this is in [BIP43](https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki)
-3. [`network`](https://github.com/bitcoin-s/bitcoin-s/blob/master/core/src/main/scala/org/bitcoins/core/config/NetworkParameters.scala) what cryptocurrency network this key manager is associated with
+3. [`network`](../../core/src/main/scala/org/bitcoins/core/config/NetworkParameters.scala) what cryptocurrency network this key manager is associated with

 This controls how the root key is defined.
 The combination of `purpose` and `network` determine how the root `ExtKey` is serialized.
 For more information on how this works please see [hd-keys](hd-keys.md)